srobo/runbook/docs/competition/team-support/kit-return.md

 ## Batteries

 As we handle charging during the competition, teams will have 1 Battery.
 We don't want to keep those in the kits as we want to discharge them and place them with all other batteries.
-Please remove the battery from the kits, check it off the checklist, and place them in a container to be taken back down to the battery charging area to be storage charged.
+Please remove the battery from the kits, check it off the checklist, and place them in a container to be taken back to helpdesk to be storage charged.

 ## Missing Items